-You know the pose.
-You love the pose.
-The most photogenic, heartwarming, smile-generating canine pose…the head tilt.
-Dog owners are entertained by the upward turned face, curious eyes, and perky ears that accompany the cute head tilt when their dog hears an interesting sound.
+You know the pose: the most photogenic, heartwarming, smile-generating canine pose — the head tilt.
+Dog owners love the upward turned face, curious eyes, and perky ears that accompany the cute head tilt when their dog hears an interesting sound.

-Why do dogs cock their heads when they hear a strange sound?
+Why do dogs tilt their heads when they hear a strange sound?

 Dogs have a keener sense of hearing than people do and can detect frequencies and sounds that escape us.
 But humans have an advantage over dogs in one regard: a person with normal hearing ability can detect a sound regardless of the direction from which it is initiated, while a dog’s directional hearing is more limited.